Spot Regressions with Candlesticks

-Figure \ref{fig:candlestick_chart} presents the graphical representation of the candlestick returns on a typical candlestick chart.
-Looking at this figure, the range $\boldw_i$ is shown as the vertical distance between the high and low prices, while the return $\boldr_i$ reflects the length of the thick body.
+To build intuition, I present the graphical representation of the candlestick returns on a typical candlestick chart in Figure \ref{fig:candlestick_chart}.
+As shown in this figure, the range $\boldw_i$ is shown as the vertical distance between the high and low prices, while the return $\boldr_i$ reflects the length of the thick body.
 The asymmetry $\bolda_i$ indicates the position of the returns (or the thick body) within that range.
 For example, if $\bolda_i=0$ then the thick body of the candlestick is exactly centered between the high and low prices.
 On the other hand, if $\bolda_i>0$ then the body is skewed towards the low price, and vice versa.